Network Modeling for Epidemics I

 Module Summary:

-Network Modeling for Epidemics (NME) provides an introduction to stochastic network models for infectious disease transmission dynamics.
-It is a ‘’hands-on’’ course, using the EpiModel software package in R. EpiModel software provides a unified framework for statistically based modeling of dynamic networks from empirical data, and simulation of epidemic dynamics on these networks.
-It has a flexible open-source platform for learning and building these models.
+Network Modeling for Epidemics I (NME-I) introduces stochastic network models for infectious disease transmission dynamics.
+It is a ‘’hands-on’’ course, using the EpiModel software package in R. EpiModel software provides a unified framework for statistically based modeling of dynamic networks from empirical data, and simulation of epidemic dynamics over these networks.
+This explicit modeling of networks is essential for accurate projections when the contacts that enable transmission are sparse, highly structured, heterogenous and/or evolving over time.

 Prerequisites:

-We require at least a working knowledge of the R programming language.
+We require a working knowledge of the R programming language.
 If you are inclined, feel free to also browse through the Statnet tutorials and literature listed here: https://statnet.org/workshops/.
-It is also very helpful but not required to have some prior experience with traditional (e.g., compartmental/differential equation/SIR) epidemic modeling.
+It is also helpful but not required to have some prior experience with traditional mathematical modeling methods for infectious diseases.

 Module Content: